Glossary Of Lighting Terms

 Par is an abbreviation for parabolic aluminized reflector, and in the pre-mover, pre-LED world, incandescent par cans were the backbone of stage lighting.
 Today, LED pars don’t feature a reflector but are categorized for their compact design.

-*Pictured above is the Springtree Silent Par.
+*Pictured above is The Springtree Silent Par.

 Pinspot